-A common use of escrow is the sale and purchase of a home.
-Escrow opens when a signed agreement is delivered to an escrow officer, who helps to ensure that the conditions of the contract are all satisfied.
-For example, the escrow provider will verify that inspections, disclosures, and objections are completed or resolved on time.
+Escrow is commonly used when you buy or sell a home.
+Escrow opens when a signed agreement is delivered to an escrow officer, who ensures that the conditions of the contract are all satisfied.
+For example, the officer might verify that home inspections, disclosures, and objections are completed or resolved on time.

 Escrow services are useful for more than just home purchases.
-Buyers and sellers frequently benefit from a third party watching over a transaction.
 Online sales are particularly risky—you’re dealing with somebody you don’t know anything about, and they might be many miles away (so taking legal action against a swindler would cost too much to be worth it).

 - How much the buyer must pay